aloicerains/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 6-print_sorted_dictionary.py: Function prints dictionary by ordered keys
 * 7-update_dictionary.py: Function replaces or adds key/value in a dictionary
 * 8-simple_delete.py: Function deletes a key
+* 9-multiply_by_2.py: Function returns a new dictionary with values multiplied by 2